ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module1_First_Selenium_Test/Theory.md

 #### Interacting with Web Elements

+In Selenium WebDriver, IWebElement is an important interface for representing an HTML element in your web pages.
+Any HTML element is considered as a IWebElement in WebDriver.

 To interact with web elements, such as buttons, forms, or links, you can use the following basic methods provided by Selenium WebDriver: